-- 1. These Teaching and Examination Regulations for academic year 2017-2018 apply to the teaching, examinations and final assessment of all Master's degree programmes offered by the Faculty of Arts, hereinafter each referred to as the degree programme, and to all students enrolled in these degree programmes. - 2.
+- 1. These Regulations for academic year 2019-2020 apply to the teaching, examinations and final assessment of all Master's degree programmes and tracks within the Faculty of Arts, hereinafter referred to as the degree programme, and to all students enrolled in this degree programme and tracks. - 2.
 The degree programme is provided by the Faculty of Arts of the University of Groningen, hereinafter referred to as the Faculty. - 3.
 These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in the degree programme. - 4.
 Course units that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - 5.
 These Regulations also apply to the admission of students to the Pre-Master's programmes referred to in Article 2.2 with an eye to following the degree programme. - 6.
-In these Regulations the term 'the degree programme' refers to the Master's degree programme in which the student is enrolled.
+In these Regulations, the term 'the degree programme' refers to the Master's degree programme in which the student is enrolled.
 Each of the degree programmes listed below has an individual Part B, with provisions that only apply to that degree programme.